-NOTES This plan was prepared as a deskup assessment tool.
+NOTES This plan was prepared as a desktop assessment tool.
 The information on this plan is not suitable for any other purpose.
-Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These may need verification if the development application is approved and evidopment proceeds, and may change when a full survey is undertaken or in order to comply with development applications.
-No relance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
-Saunders Havill Group therefore disclaim sary liability for any loss or damage whatseever or howseever incurred, ansing from any party using or relying upon this plan for any purpose other than as a document prepared for the solid purpose of accompanying a development application and which may be subject to alteration beyood the control of the Saunders Havill Group.
-Unless a development approval states otherwise, this is not an approved plan.
+Property dimensions, areas, numbers of tots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
+These may need verification if the development approval conditions.
+No reliance should be placed on the information on this plan to rdetailed design or for any francial dealings involving the land.
+Saunders Havil Group therefore disclamins any liability for any loss or dranage whatsoever or howsoever incurred, a rising from any party using or relying upon this plan for any purpose other than as a document prepared for the solie purpose of the aron beyond the code design of and which may be subject to alteration beyond the code other than as a document and which may be subject to alteration beyond the content taplication and which may be subject to alteration beyond the content taplication and which may be subject to approval states otherwise, this is not an approved plan.